eonist/eonist.github.io/_posts/2017-07-13-Hierarchical-spatial-algorithm.md

 #### Future ideas:
-By customizing the vector lines.
+By customizing the vector line styles.
 This spatial algorithm can be used to achieve similar results as this:

 <img width="640" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/mindnode_muskateller.gif">